Bevy Version: | 0.14 | (current) |

 Bevy can automatically keep track of what data your systems have access to and run them in parallel on multiple CPU cores.
 This way, you get multithreading with no extra effort from you!

-If you want to modify the data structure itself (as opposed to just accessing existing data), such as to create or remove entities and components, that requires special consideration.
+What if you want to create or remove entities and components, not just access existing data?
+That requires special consideration.
 Bevy cannot change the memory layout while other systems might be running.
-These operations can be buffered/deferred using Commands, to be applied later when it is safe to do so.
-You can also get direct World access using exclusive systems, if you want to perform such operations immediately (but without multithreading).
+These operations can be buffered/deferred using Commands.
+Bevy will apply them later when it is safe to do so.
+You can also get direct World access using exclusive systems, if you want to perform such operations immediately.

 Bundles serve as "templates" for common sets of components, to help you when you spawn new entities, so you don't accidentally forget anything.